sapien-sim/docs/docs/tutorial/basics/viewer.rst

 indicate the rotation axis.
 For prismatic parent joint, a cyan line will show the translation axis.

-Information of the selected actor will be displayed in the ``Actor Window`` described in detail below.
+Information of the selected actor will be displayed in the ``Entity Window`` described in detail below.
 The figure below shows selecting an actor without a movable parent joint and an actor with a parent revolute joint.